-The lectionary offers us a well-known and familiar portion of the Christmas story this coming Sunday (Luke 1:26-38).
-It is the scene that is often called The Annunciation.
-The announcement that is being made in this scene, is to Mary, informing her that she will bear a child.
+In a scene that is often called The Annunciation (Luke 1:26–38), an announcement that is made to Mary, informing her that she will bear a child.
 You can read more of my reflections on this scene at https://johntsquires.com/2020/12/14/advent-four-the-scriptural-resonances-in-the-annunciation-luke-1/

 It’s a scene, set in a Jewish context, in the region of Galilee, in a town named Nazareth.
 We are not sure exactly when this scene took place; the only clue is that it was “in the sixth month” (Luke 1:26) after a previous announcement, about the birth of another child, to her cousin, Elizabeth, and her husband Zechariah (Luke 1:5).

 The scene in Nazareth thus most likely occurred “in the days of King Herod of Judea” (Luke 1:5), which places it some years before the year in which we traditionally reckon that Jesus was born—the fictive “year zero”, or more accurately, the time when 1 BCE became 1 CE.